sustech-topology/TopCap/README.md

 ## Detection of vibration patterns

-The following corresponds to results in Figs. 6 and 7.
+The following codes correspond to results in Figs. 6 and 7, respectively.

 - [Experiments on synthetic data](fre_amp_av.ipynb)
 - [Experiments on real-world data](observation_result_refined.ipynb)